Hepburn Sales - New & Used Horse Trailers, Tow Vehicles and Tow Vehicles

 7. Make sure the tires are in excellent condition and are properly inflated.
 Carry a jack, spare, tire irons and wheel chocks.

-8. Double check that the trailer doors, windows, and latches are secure every time you’re ready to get underway.
+8. Double check that the trailer doors, windows, and latches are secure every time you are ready to get underway.

 9. Trailers should never be occupied by human passengers while in tow.